Q. When I bake, can I leave out the salt from recipes? I'm trying to reduce the amount of salt in my diet.

 Add salt & pepper to taste.

 FYI .....The best beans to use for this recipe are cannelloni, great northern or black beans.
-Garbanzo beans (chick peas) that are traditionally used for hummus they don't puree smoothly unless you add fats like tahini and/or oil.
+Garbanzo beans (chickpeas) that are traditionally used for hummus don't puree smoothly unless you add fat like tahini, nut butter and/or oil.

 Q. How many fewer calories does light olive oil have than extra virgin olive oil?

-A. Calorie reduced foods are often referred to as “light” but when it comes to olive oil, “light” refers to its taste – not calories.
+A. Calorie reduced foods are often referred to as “light” but when it comes to olive oil, “light” refers to its taste – not its number of calories.

-Light olive oil has the same number of calories as extra virgin (about 120 calories per Tablespoon) but “light” olive oil has no olive taste.
+Light olive oil has the same number of calories as extra virgin (about 120 calories per Tablespoon).
+The difference is that “light” olive oil has no olive taste.

 Q. I like butter on my toast and sandwiches but I have to reduce the amount of saturated fat I eat.
 Got any ideas?